TaylorOD/Professional_Technical_Interviewee/11_matt_karazin/episode_checklist.md

 ## BEFORE:
 - [ ] Post teaser week before announcing the guest and sending video link
 - [ ] Create reminders to do these posts on calendar
+- [ ] Add show notes on Youtube and Podbean

 ## DAY OF:
 - [ ] Publish/schedule tweets/linkedin post with link to Video podcast